-New outlet pipes contribute to a cleaner aquatic environment in the Öresund
+New outfall pipelines contribute to a cleaner aquatic environment in the Öresund

-The new wastewater system MAXIMA consists of several interconnected components, of which one is the new outlet pipes further out in the Öresund.
-The combination of new technology for wastewater treatment and the new outlet pipes, will substantially reduce our impact on the aquatic environment in Lommabukten and Natura 2000 sites.
+The new wastewater system MAXIMA consists of several interconnected components, of which one is the new outfall pipelines further out in the Öresund.
+The combination of new technology for wastewater treatment and the new outfall pipelines, will substantially reduce the impact on the aquatic environment in Lommabukten and Natura 2000 sites.

 Scope